antFB/antFB/components/tree/demo/basic-controlled.md

   onExpand(expandedKeys) {
     console.log('onExpand', arguments);
     // if not set autoExpandParent to false, if children expanded, parent can not collapse.
-    // or, you can remove all expanded chilren keys. this.setState({
+    // or, you can remove all expanded children keys. this.setState({
       expandedKeys,
       autoExpandParent: false,